gmcastil/vimrc/doc/cheats.md

 To open a buffer in a new tab, just split it but start with the tab command, so `:tab sb` and that will move it

+# Learning

+- Command mode with history is done with `q:`.
+All this time, and that was what I was actually doing by accident?!
+- Folds set to completely closed in every new file that gets opened